-Meghan Markle Stuns In Black Dior To Celebrate RAF’s 100th Anniversary Celebrations
+Meghan Markle Stuns In Black Dior To Mark RAF’s 100th Anniversary Celebrations

 Donning a fit-and-flare black Dior with a boatneck, not dissimilar from the neckline of her Givenchy wedding dress, Meghan paired it up with a netted hat from Stephen Jones, complementing her elegant side bun which celebrity hairstylists say is fast becoming her signature look since Markle stepped into her royal shoes.

-“The bun is quickly becoming the Duchess’s signature look,” hair stylist Jason Collier told the Daily Mail, “so it’s no surprise to see her sporting this style at today’s ceremony.”
+“The bun is quickly becoming the Duchess’s signature look,” hairstylist Jason Collier told the Daily Mail, “so it’s no surprise to see her sporting this style at today’s ceremony.”

-‘It’s clearly a style that she feels comfortable with, which is so important when you’re stepping out in front of the cameras.”
+“It’s clearly a style that she feels comfortable with, which is so important when you’re stepping out in front of the cameras.”

 She completed her look by wearing pale heels also by Dior.